DT723/Magic-Eight-Ball/README.md

 # Magic-Eight-Ball
 Built with JS, HTML and CSS
-Working with switch statements, random numbers and if/else statements.
+Working with arrays, random numbers and if/else statements.